svenslaggare/StackJIT/README.md

 ###Reference types###
 * `PUSHNULL`: Pushes a null reference unto the operand stack.
+* `GC`: Invokes the garbage collector.
+This instruction may be removed in the future.

 ###Arrays###
 * `NEWARR <type>`: Pops the size of the array and creates a new array of the given type and pushes the reference on the stack.